Lotus 900 series: Engine development

-Early testing of the type 904 engine did not reveal any fundamental deficiencies, although problems with the horizontally-mounted distributor vibrating and the timing belt jumping off the inlet cam were identified.
+Early testing of the type 904 engine did not reveal any fundamental deficiencies, although problems with the horizontally mounted distributor vibrating and the timing belt jumping off the inlet cam were identified.
 The Vauxhall blocks developed cracks around their main bearing bolt bosses, so a special batch were made with thicker castings.
 This change was applied to all subsequent slant-4 blocks.

 The 905 engine experienced wear on the connecting rod against the crankshaft webs, which was solved by boring rather than honing the bushing on the small end of the con-rod so that it held more oil.
 Vibration problems with the distributor, mounted vertically on the 905, appeared on this engine as well, and it was found that a larger battery was needed to start the larger engine.
 Mechanical noise from the engine and noise from the air intake were excessive.

-Lotus invested £550,000 in a new machining facility for the new engine, and a series of changes were made to the design to adapt it to the numerically-controlled milling machines.
+Lotus invested £550,000 in a new machining facility for the new engine, and a series of changes were made to the design to adapt it to the numerically controlled milling machines.
 One change was to split the case along the crankshaft centre-line and incorporate a separate one-piece bearing cap and engine skirt girdle.
 This change eliminated the need to machine deep main bearing saddles and restored some stiffness to the block assembly.
 The camshaft housings were kept separate from the cylinder head assembly, which simplified machining operations.

 Development of the touring engine diverged into a version for the United States and another for the home market and the rest of the world.
 The main differences were in the carburettors used and compression ratios.
-Engines for the US received Zenith-Stromberg carburettors and an 8.4:1 compression ratio due to emissions requirements and California law penalizing engines with ratios above 8.5:1.
+Engines for the US received Zenith-Stromberg carburettors and an 8.4:1 compression ratio due to emissions requirements and California law penalising engines with ratios above 8.5:1.
 Engines destined for the UK and Europe had Dell'Orto carburettors and a 9.5:1 compression ratio.
 Pistons for UK and European engines were flat-topped and fly-cut for valve relief, while Federal engines had an additional indentation milled out of the centre of the piston top.